-The Basics of Genetics: Your DNA encodes two copies of all the genes your body needs to grow and function.
-Genes are essentially recipes your body uses to make proteins.
-Strands of messenger RNA (mRNA) are copied from the DNA with the instructions from a single gene to make a protein.
-Different proteins made from different genes all have unique roles to help cells function correctly.
+The Basics of Genetics: Human DNA encodes two copies of all the genes a body needs to grow and function.
+Think of DNA as a cookbook, and individual genes are 'recipes' in the DNA cookbook.
+Strands of messenger RNA (mRNA) are copied from the DNA with just the recipe for a single gene, like a recipe card copied out of the family cookbook.
+Your body uses the instructions in the mRNA to make a protein, which is the final 'dish' made from the gene recipe.
+Different proteins made from different genes all have unique roles to help cells in the body function correctly.

-- If you were to zoom in and look more closely at the twisted DNA strands, you would see the strands are made up of four unique nucleic acids represented by the letters A,T,C,G. - Sections of the DNA containing individual genes are copied into strands of mRNA. - The cells then "reads" the letter code, three letters at a time.
-Each combination of three letters can code for a unique building block of a protein, called an amino acid.
-The amino acids get assembled according to the code, like beads on a string.
-Once the building blocks are assembled, the protein "string" is folded up into a shape to do its job.
+- If you zoom in and look closely at the twisted DNA strands, you would see it is composed of four unique molecules called nucleic acids represented by the letters A,T,C, and G. - Cells "read" mRNA three letters at a time.
+Each combination of three letters codes for a unique building block of a protein that is assembled like beads on a string.
+Once the recipe is complete, the protein "string" is folded up into a shape to do its job.

-The SCN1A gene: The SCN1A gene is located along a stretch of 160,000 nucleic acids (A,T,C,G) in the DNA (represented here by the solid blue box).
-Not all of those nucleic acids are necessary for the instructions to make the protein, so as the cell copies the DNA into an mRNA strand, it "cuts and pastes" the sections that contain the vital instructions to a length of about 6,000 nucleic acids.
+The SCN1A gene: The SCN1A gene is composed along a stretch of 160,000 nucleic acids (the letters- A,T,C,G) in the DNA (represented below by the solid blue box along the DNA strand).
+Not all of those nucleic acids along that stretch are necessary for the instructions to make the protein, so as the cell copies the DNA into the mRNA strand 'recipe card', it only copies the sections that contain the vital instructions for the recipe- resulting in a final length of about 6,000 nucleic acids.
 All those remaining sections of the DNA that are not necessary to the protein "recipe" are often still important for the regulation of the gene- telling cells when to make more or less of the gene.

-The SCN1A mRNA is then "read" by the cell, three letters at a time as described above, to assemble a protein called Nav1.1.
+The final protein made by SCN1A is a sodium channel called Nav1.1.

 The Nav1.1 Protein: The Nav1.1 protein is a sodium channel.
 It helps to regulate how much sodium is allowed into the cell.
-Special types of neurons in the brain particularly rely on the Nav1.1 sodium channel to help them communicate with other neurons correctly.
+Special types of neurons in the brain rely on the Nav1.1 sodium channel to regulate how they communicate with other neurons correctly.